 The answers to these questions will vary from business to business.

 Temperature checks are a common procedure and a means of preventing further spread of COVID-19.
 They have, thus far, proven helpful and useful to a variety of businesses in all industries and of all sizes.
-If you want more information on the legality of temperature checks, contact an HR professional to help guide you.
+If you want more information on the legality of temperature checks, an attorney may help guide you.